 RTLS systems supply data on patient and asset location and these reports can be tailored to show interaction between them.
 Interaction reports, or contact tracing, provides a contact history log used to accurately track interactions with other people and facility equipment.
 Staff members can view who and what an infected individual encountered, and for how long.
-This allows the facility to ensure proper quarantine protocols are followed and prevent the further spread of any communicable disease.
+This allows the facility to ensure proper quarantine protocols are followed and prevent thr further spread of any communicable disease.

-Hands are a known vector for transmissible disease, making hand hygiene an important consideration for infection control at all times - but particularly in the midst of a global health crisis like COVID-19 facing us today.
+Hands are a known vector for transmissible disease, making hand hygiene an important consideration for infection control at all times - but particularly in the midst of a global health crisis like the one facing us today.
 A healthcare RTLS system can help ensure staff members are following hand washing protocol using sensors mounted to or embedded in dispensers, canisters, pumps and sinks.
 These sensors communicate with the staff members RTLS badges and automatically document hand hygiene compliance and noncompliance events.
 The system also has an option to provide staff with a gentle, real-time hand-washing reminder.
-Electronic monitoring systems are not only the most effective and only passive way to measure hand-hygiene events, but they havebeen shown to improve compliance rates and decrease the number of HAIs.
+Electronic monitoring systems are not only the most effective and only passive way to measure hand-hygiene events, but they have been shown to improve compliance rates and decrease the number of HAIs.

 14. How Can I Ensure Our Products Are Safe For Patient Consumption?